rosenbergerkm/eLearningWebpage/team/index.md

 ---
-title: Team
+title: About Me
 nav:
   order: 3
-  tooltip: About our team
+  tooltip: Information about myself
 ---

-# {% include icon.html icon="fa-solid fa-users" %}Team
+# {% include icon.html icon="fa-solid fa-users" %}About me

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Click below to find out more information about me.

 {% include section.html %}